 Nowadays most courts favor recommendations, although it is possible that a court could be convinced to authorize reports without recommendations.

 When the evaluator is allowed to make recommendations, these typically include which parent should have physical custody of the child or children, a recommendation regarding joint custody (decision making), recommendations for visitation orders, and sometimes recommendations for services for parents or children.
+It is not unusual for the evaluator to recommend some kind of counseling or psychotherapy for a parent, and/ or appropriate therapy for a child.

 Consent for the judge to read the custody evaluators report prior to testimony